-Turkey is a key NATO member located at the gateway between Europe and the Middle East.
+Turkey is a NATO member located at the gateway between Europe and the Middle East.
 The country borders two failed states–Iraq and Syria–and subsequently is under constant threat from the residual effects of regional conflict.
 The Syrian civil conflict poses a threat to Turkish national security as rockets and shells regularly land on the side of the Turkish border injuring and killing civilians.

 Turkey also shares a border with a regional adversary, Iran, which possesses an advancing ballistic missile arsenal that puts Turkey at risk.
 Indeed, Turkey is within range of many of Iran’s short- and medium-range ballistic missiles.
 The quantity and proximity of these threats make air and missile defense appealing to Turkey.
 As a result, the country has made considerable efforts to acquire and/or host foreign missile and air defense systems while also researching and developing defense systems domestically.

-As of June 2018, Turkey does not yet have an indigenous ballistic missile defense system—but has made moves to develop one—and currently relies on Patriot Advanced Capability-2 and the SAMP-T provided by NATO allies Spain and Italy respectively.
+As of 2022, Turkey does not yet have an indigenous ballistic missile defense system—but has made moves to develop one—and currently relies on Patriot Advanced Capability-2 and the SAMP-T provided by NATO allies Spain and Italy respectively.
 In January 2013, NATO deployed Patriot Advanced Capability (PAC-3) missiles to Turkey’s southwest border to protect its citizens from Syrian short-range missile strikes.[ii]
 Initially, these forces consisted of Patriot batteries from the United States, Germany, and the Netherlands.
-The Netherlands removed their Patriot battery in January 2015 and was replaced by a Spanish Patriot (PAC-2) battery.
+The Netherlands removed its Patriot battery in January 2015 and was replaced by a Spanish Patriot (PAC-2) battery.

 In August 2015, both the U.S. and Germany announced the removal of their Patriot batteries from Turkey.
 As of February 2016, Spain is the only nation with a Patriot battery operating in Turkey.
-In June 2016, Italy deployed a SAMP/T battery in southern Turkey to assist the NATO mission protecting Turkey from ballistic missile threats in Syria.
+In June 2016, Italy deployed a SAMP/T battery in southern Turkey to assist the NATO mission in protecting Turkey from ballistic missile threats in Syria.
 Iran declared that the deployment of the NATO missile defense shield would exacerbate regional tensions.[iii]

 Turkey’s Air Defense Capabilities